sangbida/lightning/plugins/randpay/readme.md

 - We're not doing a very thorough input validation, we do test for unusual inputs but we're okay to surface these up with their error code since the prc system seems to performing input validations for non integer, including negative integer, inputs.
+- If there is an error due to the plugin not being able to find a route, for example due to channel liquidity issues, we show an ERROR instead of RED.